yowmamasita/blog/source/_posts/Deploying-an-Elixir-app-to-Google-App-Engine.md

 ENV VERSION 0.0.1
 ENV APP_HOST 8080
+ENV MIX_ENV prod
 EXPOSE $APP_HOST

 RUN mkdir /app
+COPY . /app/

 WORKDIR /app
-COPY ./rel/gaetest/releases/$VERSION/gaetest.tar.gz /app/gaetest.tar.gz
-RUN tar -zxvf gaetest.tar.gz
+RUN mix do deps.get, compile
+RUN mix phoenix.digest
+RUN mix compile
+RUN mix release

-WORKDIR /app/releases/$VERSION
+WORKDIR /app/rel/gaetest/releases/$VERSION
 ENTRYPOINT ["./gaetest.sh"]
 CMD ["foreground"]
 ```

 You can use other base Docker images that provide Elixir runtime, I chose [trenpixster/elixir](https://hub.docker.com/r/trenpixster/elixir/) for this example but it should run just the same.
-Notice that I also use the app's version number as a directory namespace.
-You can mount a Docker volume in `/app` so you can run different versions easily - but that's outside GAE context though.

 Last step is deploying to GAE.
-If you haven't created a GCP project yet, you need to [create one](https://console.cloud.google.com/) and get the project ID. *You need to have billing enabled in your GCP project to use Flexible Environments.* Now run `gcloud preview app deploy --project=PROJECTID --version=VERSION app.yaml` to deploy your Elixir app. `VERSION` is just an arbitrary string.
+If you haven't created a GCP project yet, you need to [create one](https://console.cloud.google.com/) and get the project ID. *You need to have billing enabled in your GCP project to use Flexible Environments.* Now run `gcloud app deploy --project=PROJECTID --version=VERSION app.yaml` to deploy your Elixir app. `VERSION` is just an arbitrary string.
 At the end of everything, your app should be available at `http://projectid.appspot.com`.
 Enjoy!